Southern Columbia 37, Selinsgrove 34

-SELINSGROVE — Loren Gehret and Alli Griscavage both scored in double figures for Southern Columbia as they defeat Selinsgrove in the semifinals of the Angela Wolfe-Royalty Memorial tournament.
-The Tigers will meet the winner of Bloomsburg and Holy Redeemer tonight for the championship.
+SELINSGROVE — Loren Gehret and Alli Griscavage both scored in double figures for Southern Columbia as they defeated Selinsgrove in the semifinals of the Angela Wolfe-Royalty Memorial tournament.
+The Tigers play Heartland Athletic Conference-Division III rival Bloomsburg tonight for the championship.

 Southern Columbia 37, Selinsgrove 34